XRPLF/xrpl-dev-portal/content/reference-data-api.md

 ## Get Ledger Validation ##
 [[Source]<br>](https://github.com/ripple/rippled-historical-database/blob/develop/api/routesV2/getLedger.js "Source")

-Retrieve a validation recorded for a specific ledger hash by a specific validator.
-This dataset includes ledgers that are outside the main ledger chain, and only includes data that we have recorded.
-As such, some ledgers may have no validations even though they were validated by consensus.
+Retrieve a validation vote recorded for a specific ledger hash by a specific validator.
+This dataset includes ledger versions that are outside the validated ledger chain.

+**Note:** The Data API does not have a comprehensive record of all validations.
+The response only includes data that the Data API has recorded.
+Some ledger versions, especially older ledgers, may have no validations even if they were validated by consensus.

 #### Request Format ####